low-rb/low_type/README.md

 my_var.with_type = fetch_my_object(id: 456) # Raises TypeError if the new object is not of type MyType
 ```

-**Note:**
+### ⚠️ Important

 - Single-instance objects like `nil`, `true` and `false` aren't supported by `with_type`.
-Your object needs to be a unique instance.
+Your object needs to be a unique instance
 - `with_type` updates the current object rather than referencing a new object.
-All other variables referencing the current object will reference the updated object.
+All other variables referencing the current object will reference the updated object
+- Because we can't reassign `self` in Ruby we reassign the object's instance variables instead, impacting performance

 ## Syntax